 Sponsorship marketing is hard work!
 Nothing is more frustrating than spending countless hours crafting a sponsorship proposal, sending it out to your prospects and hearing…nothing in return.
 I see a lot of sponsorship proposals, good ones and bad ones (and some REALLY bad ones) but all of them suffer from one of these five issues, which are costing you money.

-Let’s dive in and see if we can make your sponsorship packages stronger and more successful.
+Let’s dive in and see if we can make your sponsorship packages stronger and grow your sponsorship program!

 Gold, Silver, Bronze Sponsorship Packages

 This one is really easy to solve.
 Stop using Gold, Silver, Bronze and its derivatives immediately.
 These levels add nothing to your sponsorship proposals at all and in fact outright damage them.
 How do I know?
 Because brands that I’ve worked with tell me so!

 This type of standardized sponsorship proposal screams lack of creativity!
 It also tells the sponsor that you require them to purchase all of the assets listed within a level, even if it offers no value to them.
 Would you as a consumer buy a car if you also had to take 20 other products that you don’t want (and were being charged for)?
 Of course not!

 Think menu, not levels, and let your sponsor choose the assets they want.